rubio21/Face-Recognition-with-FaceNet-on-NVIDIA-Jetson-Nano/README.md

 # Face Recognition with FaceNet on Jetson Nano
 This repository documents a facial recognition system implemented on an NVIDIA Jetson Nano.
 To complement the recognition system, a speaker recognition algorithm is developed.
 The Jetson Nano is used to be able to send outputs to IoT devices when recognising a person.
-The system is designed to be deployable in the real world, and two LEDs are used to simulate an output when a recognition is obtained.
+The system is designed to be implemented in the real world.
+In my case, I use the Logitech HD Pro C920 camera to obtain the images and two LEDs to simulate an output when a recognition is obtained.

 ## Face Recognition
 ### first_tests.py